-Here, each entry $A_{\alpha i \beta j}$ of the adjacency tensor $\mathbf{A}$ indicates the intensity of the edge between the entity $j$'s projected node in layer $\beta$ and entity $i$'s projected node in layer $\alpha$. \end{definition}
+Here, each entry $A_{\alpha i \beta j}$ of the adjacency tensor $\mathbf{A}$ indicates the intensity of the edge between the entity $j$'s projected node on layer $\beta$ and entity $i$'s projected node on layer $\alpha$. \end{definition}

-Clearly, for a single layer graph/network, $\mathbf{e}_\alpha$ is a scalar $1$ and the {fourth-order} tensor degenerates to the adjacency matrix of the normal graphs.
-Similar to $A_{ij}$ in an adjacency matrix which indicates the direction from the node $v_j$ to $v_i$, $A_{\alpha i \beta j}$ also indicates the direction from the node $v_{\beta j}$ to the node $v_{\alpha i}$ in a network.
+Clearly, for a single layer graph, $\mathbf{e}_\alpha$ is a scalar $1$ and the {fourth-order} tensor degenerates to the adjacency matrix of a normal graph.
+Similar to $A_{ij}$ in an adjacency matrix which indicates the direction from the node $v_j$ to $v_i$, $A_{\alpha i \beta j}$ also indicates the direction from the node $v_{\beta j}$ to the node $v_{\alpha i}$ in a MLG.
 Note that, vectors $\mathbf{e}_i$ and $\mathbf{e_\alpha}$ are not eigenvectors of the adjacency tensor.
 They are merely the vectors characterizing features of the entities and layers, respectively.
-We shall discuss the MLN-based spectral space in Section \ref{mln_spec}.
+We shall discuss the MLG-based spectrum space in Section \ref{mln_spec}.